 The absolute knowledge of self-discovery.

 Each one of us is born with a vision: To create a better vision for those who will follow us.
-The pursuit of this vision, goes through many milestones.
-The milestones of righteousness, self-analysis, acceptance, corrections, invention, and acknowledgement.
+The pursuit of this vision goes through many milestones.
+The milestones of righteousness, self-analysis, acceptance, corrections, invention, and acknowledgment.